Treating Anger Disorders: Medication For Anger Or Therapy?

 Attention deficit hyperactivity disorder (ADHD)

-Anger management and domestic violence
+Anger management and counseling for stress and domestic violence

 Therapists do not usually recommend anger management therapies for situations involving domestic violence.
-Edit Sign Anger management therapy typically involves understanding emotions when a person is feeling stressed, tired, depressed, or fearful, and learning how to manage these emotions in healthy ways, rather than perceiving them as an attack or threat that leads to anger.
+Anger management therapy typically involves understanding emotions when a person is feeling stressed, tired, depressed, or fearful, and learning how to manage these emotions in healthy ways, rather than perceiving them as an attack or threat that leads to anger.

 Getty

-Choosing the right therapy for anger management
+Choosing the right therapy and medications for anger management

 Treatments for anger management can differ depending on the person, their situation, and any underlying mental health conditions.
-In addition, a person may need to seek treatment in more than one way before finding one that works.
+In addition, a person may choose to seek treatment in more than one way before finding one that works.
+According to the American Psychiatric Association, the most promising therapy treatment options for anger management can include the following:

 Cognitive behavioral therapy (CBT)